particle-iot/docs/src/content/reference/device-os/firmware.md

 {{note op="start" type="note"}}
 FuelGauge is available on all devices with a battery state-of-charge sensor, including the Boron, B Series SoM, Tracker SoM (Gen 3) as well as the Electron and E Series (Gen 2).

-The Argon (Gen 3), Photon, and P1 (Gen 2) do not have FuelGauge support.
+The Photon 2, P2, Argon, Photon, and P1 do not have FuelGauge support.
 {{note op="end"}}